Possible l-bfgs improvements

-#22 Updated by Dmitry Morozov 28 days ago
+#22 Updated by Dmitry Morozov almost 2 years ago

 Yes exactly, I've also noticed that it affects only double precision, because line search never reaches 20 steps in single precision (on that test system of course).
 But anyway this is a nasty bug.